kushalbakshi/element-event/Background.md

 # Trial Behavior Element

 ## Pipeline Development
-Initial Element development began in December of 2021 in discussion with the team led by Adam Kepecs at Washington University School of Medicine in St. Louis.
-Micheal Wulf has been instrumental our understanding of the diversity of Bpod files.
+This Element was developed from a series of existing projects featuring trialized behavior.
+Micheal Wulf at Washington University School of Medicine in St. Louis has been instrumental our understanding of the diversity of Bpod files.
 DataJoint provides a diverse set of bpod examples via [DJArchive](https://github.com/datajoint/djarchive-client/).

 <details>